 According to some sources, patients are now the third-largest payer group in the US behind Medicare and Medicaid.
 So, now is not the time to let those amounts due slide!
-One of the best ways to capture those amounts due is by avoiding surprises on the part of the patient by letting them know right at the point of scheduling their appointments as to what their responsibility amounts will be after their insurers have reimbursed.
+One of the best ways to capture those amounts due is by avoiding surprises on the part of the patient by letting them know right at the point of scheduling their appointments what their responsibility amounts will be after their insurers have reimbursed them.

 Physician offices with the ability to provide an upfront cost estimate to a patient can help eliminate an unexpected bill, which may cause problems for the patient and, ultimately, the practice.
 Physicians spend years developing relationships with their patients and a surprise bill may destroy that connection in a moment.
 Primarily because no one likes this kind of surprise and some patients struggle to pay an unanticipated bill.

 If you are considering enforcing the time of service payment collections as part of your revenue cycle strategy, which is highly recommended, make certain to look over your payer contracts.
 You may also want to seek guidance from a healthcare attorney for clarity regarding state laws and whether payments can be collected from patients before claim adjudication.